joebertj/katacoda-scenarios/basic-network/step3.md

 `cat /etc/resolv.conf`{{execute}}

 The IP address after the word nameserver is a designated DNS server and will answer to DNS requests.

+8.8.8.8 is a DNS server owned by Google.